This is one of our’ favorite restorations.

 In the next step of 1982 Jeep CJ7 restoration, we did an ultrafine of all surfaces with 5000 grit, and everything looked so nice.
 Then we made the final 3 stages of buffing with foam pads to achieve a mirror finish of the newly painted CJ7 Jeep.

-Words do no justice at how awesome this CJ7 looked like out in the sun.
+Words do no justice it how awesome this CJ7 looked out in the sun.

 When we finished painting, we could focus on other parts of the 1982 Jeep CJ7 restoration like the engine, mechanics parts, interior, and exterior.